 Adding a Frequency Counter

-Aliexpress Combo 2 with added ammeter and current shunt
+Aliexpress Combo 2 w/added ammeter & current shunt

 Operational Configuration for Early Tests (Note radiator for water cooling)

 This is the 1800 Watt ZVS Induction Heater